11 Mar Maryland State Car Inspection Checklist [And Prep Tips]

 To be able to use a vehicle in Maryland you need to have an inspection certificate.
 If your vehicle fails the inspection, you will not be able to operate it.
 This also makes it difficult to sell your vehicle if it can’t pass the safety inspection.

-Not only is it irresponsible to drive an uncertified vehicle, it can also be costly.
+Not only is it irresponsible to drive an uncertified vehicle, but it can also be costly.
 If you fail an inspection, getting the car repaired can be a trouble.
 Additionally, you may be ticketed for driving an uninspected vehicle.
 Add to that additional costs of re-inspection.

 Before you go for an inspection at a Maryland Inspection Station, it’s important that you are prepared.
 Talk to your local Silver Spring auto shop about the state of your vehicle and discuss what repairs you may need to pass.